kareynjeri/kareynjeri/README.md

 - 👀 I’m interested in Frontend Development , Product Management && Accesibility
 - 🌱 I’m currently learning ReactJs Agile Management
 - 💞️ I’m looking to collaborate on any Projects as a product manager
-- 📫 How to reach me My email kareynjeri@gmail.com
+- 📫 How to reach me through My email kareynjeri@gmail.com
+- 📫 Check out my twitter @kareynjeri1

 <!---
 kareynjeri/kareynjeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.